Risperdal Side Effects

 The trial judge ordered Johnson & Johnson to pay more than $1.2 billion in fines for nearly 240,000 violations of the state's Medicaid fraud law.
 Each violation carried a fine of $5,000.
 The company was also fined $11 million for more than 4,500 violations of the state’s deceptive practices laws.

 Similar fines, lawsuits, and settlements have been occurred in federal courts around the country.

 On November 4, 2013, Johnson & Johnson agreed to resolve criminal and civil investigations into the marketing of Risperdal and other widely-prescribed medications by paying over $2.2 billion.
 This was one of the largest penalties ever levied against a company for healthcare fraud.

 According to the agreement, Johnson & Johnson pled guilty to misbranding Risperdal for unapproved uses, as well as for paying kickbacks to physicians and to Omnicare Inc., the largest pharmacy for nursing homes.

 Under product liability law, products are generally required to meet the ordinary expectations of consumers.
 As a result of its marketing actions, Johnson & Johnson has been held liable for injuries, pain, and suffering.
 If you or a loved one has experienced any unusual or painful medical conditions after taking Risperdal, you should first contact your doctor or other healthcare professional.

 Most drugs involve certain side effects that a patient and his/her physician can weigh against the merits of the drug.
 But when serious side effects are not acknowledged by the company, it can negatively impact peoples' lives.
 You can't change what happened, but you can secure the money you deserve to help pay for the costs you have endured.
-A good first step is to meet with an experienced attorney for a free claim evaluation.
+A good first step is to meet with an experienced attorney for a free initial claim evaluation.